chalmerlowe/intro_to_sprinting/class_materials/git_branch_merge.md

 #### Make your changes

 The whole point of creating a branch is to create a safe place to modify a specific portion of the code.
-With a `git branch` created, it is safe to edit your files, before proceeding with the remaining steps belows.
+With a `git branch` created, it is safe to edit your files, before proceeding with the remaining steps below.

 #### Stage and commit your changes